Cryptkeeper/lightorama-protocol/README.md

 - As a reference, 2s is encoded as `[0x80, 0xFF]` (with a decimal value of `255`) which defines the break point in the previously mention encoding logic.
 - The scale used is exponential*ish* and offers higher precision for lower value durations.
 For example, the delta of the scaled values of 0.1s and 0.2s is 232x larger than the delta between the scaled values of 2.1s and 2.2s.
 - Any scale could technically be applied atop this behavior assuming the resulting encoded values stay within the assumed boundaries of `5099` (0.1s) and `20` (25s).
-- While the LOR Hardware Utility only offers durations in increments by 0.1s, the encoding format does allow (while variable) additional precision however your mileage will vary depending on its usage.
+- While the LOR Hardware Utility only offers durations in increments by 0.1s, the encoding format does allow (while variable) additional precision.
+Your unit however may disregard or round this value ([consult your unit's datasheet](http://www1.lightorama.com/documentation/)).

 ### Command IDs
 Command IDs represent a predefined action for the controller to execute.